ds-modules/curriculum-guide/workflow/distributing-notebooks.md

 To use an interact link, files must be stored in a public GitHub repo.
 Interact links will not work with private repositories.
 Previously, content had to be stored in the `data-8` GitHub organization or in an approved account or organization.
 This no longer applies, interact links can be used with content stored in ANY public repository.

-### **Important Note: Updated Behavior**

-Previously, interact links had a slightly different behavior.
-They used a sparse checkout to only pull the files specified after `path`.
-For the above link, this would mean that only the `lab01` folder is displayed in the `social-networks-connector` folder.
-Any other files in the `social-networks-connector` repo would not show up in the user's JupyterHub.
-This is no longer the behavior.
-The new behavior does not use sparse checkout.
-For the above link, in addition to the `lab01` folder, all other contents of the `social-networks-connector` repo will show up in the user's JupyterHub account.

-This new behavior means that **you should not store unfinished materials and answer keys in the same repo as published assignments**.
-Any interact link for a published assignment would also distribute the unfinished materials and answer keys to the students, which you probably do not want.
-Instead, **we recommend that you use a public repo for published assignments and a private repo for unfinished materials and answer keys**.

-Here is a demo showing both the new and old behavior of interact links.
-To understand the difference, compare the contents of the `lab` folder in each case.

-* [New behavior](http://datahub.berkeley.edu/user-redirect/interact?repo=data8assets&path=materials/sp17/lab/lab01 ) - all lab folders present at `~/data8assets/materials/sp17/lab`
-* [Old behavior](http://data8.haas.berkeley.edu/user-redirect/interact?repo=data8assets&path=materials/su17/lab/lab01 ) - just `lab01` folder present at `~/data8assets/materials/su17/lab`

 ### **Interact Link Generator**

 Interact links can be manually created in the format shown above, or can be automatically generated using [this](https://url-to-interact.herokuapp.com\) tool.
 The interact link generator tool allows users to specify a JupyterHub URL and GitHub url as inputs.
 The tool will generate an interact link for the specified GitHub content and JupyterHub.